uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > Each experimental treatment has a risk of harm.
 As the number of participants goes up, the marginal value of each participant to the statistical analysis decreases, whereas the aggregate risk grows linearly with the number of participants.

+>> This was another queston that came directly from class discussion, where Stuart had asked why they might not have done a larger study and a student raied the issue of risk of harm to participants if the treatment was less effective than the control.
+Four students mentioned the risk outweighing the dimninishing benefit, with partial credit in initial grading for those who mentioned diminishing benefits but not costs.
+(Since the question describes "no additional cost", diminishing returns alone would not be a reason not to incrase the number of participants.)

 **2.9** *(6 points)*:

 You redesign a browser security warning and run a security study similar to that of Felt et al.'s "Experimenting at Scale with Google Chrome's SSL Warning."
 The fraction of participants who ignore the warning drops from 40% to 20%, but a year later the fraction returns to 37%.
 You then introduce yet another new design, the rate drops back to 20%, but again it returns to 38% a year later.
 There is no change to risk over time, as the number of warnings that are actually false positives and false negatives stays constant.
 What explains this phenomenon?

 > Novelty effect causes attention to the warning when a redesign is released and habituation causes users to ignore the design over time.

+>> Nine students mentioned "novelty", "habituation", or quoted the portion of the paper that explained the effect.
+There weren't many wrong answers here among the people who had time to answer.